Sand cat: In captivity

-Since the mid 1960s, sand cats were captured in Pakistan for trade and export to Europe until the Pakistani government ceased issuing permits in 1974.
+Since the mid-1960s, sand cats were captured in Pakistan for trade and export to Europe until the Pakistani government ceased issuing permits in 1974.

 Captive sand cats are highly sensitive to respiratory diseases and infection of the upper respiratory tract.
 This is the main cause of death in adults.
-The most common disease is infectious rhinotracheitis.
-With sand cats being very susceptible to respiratory infections, they have to be kept in very arid enclosures, where humidity and temperature do not fluctuate.
+The most common disease is feline viral rhinotracheitis; since sand cats are very susceptible to respiratory diseases, they have to be kept in very arid enclosures, where humidity and temperature do not fluctuate.

 The captive population kept in the European Endangered Species Programme is offspring of 18 founders that originated almost exclusively on the Arabian Peninsula.
 Until December 2009, the global captive population comprised 200 individuals in 45 institutions, including 23 European zoos with 102 individuals.

 The captive population within the Species Survival Plan for sand cat is based on eight founders.

 In 2010, two sand cat kittens were born at the Al Ain Zoo after the first procedure of in vitro fertilisation and transfer of frozen-thawed embryos into the oviducts of ovulating females.
-In July 2012, four sand cat kittens were born at the Ramat Gan Zoo as part of the European Endangered Species Programme.